 During cold and flu season, when you throw those extra germs and viruses into the mix, you really need to pay attention to your surroundings.
 Do you really think your desk or notebook is an appropriate place to lay your clear aligners when you’re grabbing a snack?
 Give your desk and spaces an extra cleaning during the winter, but more importantly, invest in a few extra retainer cases and leave one in every place where you find yourself needing to remove your trays.
 Not only will this protect them from germs, you’ll be less likely to lose them or accidentally toss them in the rubbish bin.

 Carry Reinforcements in your Accessory Kit

-In addition to all the necessary Invisalign accessories you carry with you on a daily basis, stocking up on a few winter essentials like hand sanitizer and a travel packs of sanitizing wipes can be an absolute lifesaver if you do have to use your hands for something involving your clear aligners.
-Those wipes we linked above can also clean off your cell phone in a pinch, or wipe down the handle of a shopping cart before pushing it across a store.
+In addition to all the necessary Invisalign accessories you carry with you on a daily basis, stocking up on a few winter essentials like hand sanitizer and sanitizing wipes can be an absolute lifesaver.
+Add some lotion, because if you are vigilant about washing your hands, they’re liable to get drier than you may expect.

-It’s not just your hands that will get dry; winter wreaks havoc on our lips.
-That combination of cold winds, hot, dry indoor air, and hard plastic retainers will do harsh things to your mouth.
+And it’s not just your hands that will get dry; winter wreaks havoc on our lips.
+The combination of cold winds, hot forced air, and hard plastic retainers will do harsh things to your mouth.
 I’ve heard plenty of patients tell me that lightweight chapsticks don’t work well because they transfer onto the clear braces, creating a greasy mess.
-O’Keeffe’s Unflavored Lip Balm features a durable formula thick enough to protect lips without leaving residue on your trays.
-If you’re looking for flavor variety, check out this holiday-themed 2 pack from eos Organic Lip Balm.
+My staff recommends O’Keeffe’s Unflavored Lip Balm with its durable formula thick enough to protect lips without leaving residue on your trays.

 Drink Lots of Water